barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 4.md

 * Compare the reference annotation with the reference genome.
 * QC again to make sure we have mapped correctly.
 ```
-Answer: Remap the reads using TopHat and continue to do differential expression analysis using the Cufflinks suite.
+Answer: Using a reference annotation we continue to do differential expression analysis using the Cufflinks suite.
 ```

 ## Question 10